pingcap/docs-cn/dynamic-config.md

 ---
-title: Modify Configuration Online
+title: Modify Configuration Dynamically
-summary: Learn how to change the cluster configuration online.
+summary: Learn how to dynamically modify the cluster configuration.
 aliases: ['/docs/dev/dynamic-config/']
 ---

-# Modify Configuration Online
+# Modify Configuration Dynamically

-This document describes how to modify the cluster configuration online.
+This document describes how to dynamically modify the cluster configuration.

-You can update the configuration of components (including TiDB, TiKV, and PD) online using SQL statements, without restarting the cluster components.
+You can dynamically update the configuration of components (including TiDB, TiKV, and PD) using SQL statements, without restarting the cluster components.
 Currently, the method of changing TiDB instance configuration is different from that of changing configuration of other components (such TiKV and PD).

 ## Common Operations

-This section describes the common operations of modifying configuration online.
+This section describes the common operations of dynamically modifying configuration.

 ### View instance configuration